3 Jan 2025 10 min read

 KODE OS leverages its Digital Commissioning (Digital Cx) capabilities to redefine maintenance operations, transitioning from rigid, calendar-based schedules to a fluid, data-driven approach.
 By continuously monitoring system performance and utilizing predictive maintenance strategies, KODE OS identifies potential issues before they escalate.
 This allows building operators to proactively address maintenance tasks, rather than adhering to a predetermined timetable.

-For instance, instead of changing a filter every three weeks as a standard practice, KODE OS can optimize the operation such that the change is needed only after three and a half weeks.
+For instance, instead of changing a filter every three weeks as standard practice, KODE OS can optimize operations so that the change is needed only after three and a half weeks.
 By evaluating the actual condition of equipment and considering factors like usage, air quality, and other environmental data, maintenance is aligned with utilization and scheduled accordingly.

 This not only prolongs the life of the equipment by preventing over-maintenance but also aligns with the actual needs of the building’s operations, potentially leading to cost savings and more efficient use of resources.
 Digital Cx ensures that each action is precisely timed and necessary, enhancing the overall performance and reliability of the building systems.